rackerlabs/support-how-to/CONTRIBUTING.md

 To redirect an article to a different article (or to the same article with a new name), use the following instructions:

-1. Either in your local How-To repository clone or in the Github GUI, edit **support-how-to/static/\_redirects**.
+1. Either in your local How-To repository clone or in the GitHub GUI, edit **support-how-to/static/\_redirects**.

 2. In the **Individual Redirects** section, add a `301` and a `404` line similar to the following example: